-Less than one month later, the Wisconsin Supreme Court followed New Jersey's lead in Citizens' State Bank v.
-Timm, Schmidt & Co., P.C., 26 holding an accountant liable to a third party bank not in privity for negligent preparation of financial statements.
-The case involved a loan made by plaintiff bank to defendant's client, on the basis of the negligently prepared financials.
-When the accountant's client defaulted, the bank sued the accounting firm for negligence.
-The court ruled that an accountant, like any other tortfeasor, is fully liable for all the forseeable consequences of his/her act. $^{\rm 27}$
+Less than one month later, the Wisconsin Supreme Court followed New Jersey's lead in Citizens State Bank v.
+Timm, Schmidt & Co., S.C.,26 holding an accountant liable to a third party bank not in privity for negligent preparation of financial statements.
+The case involved a loan made by plaintiff bank to defendant's client, on the basis of the negligently prepared financial statements.
+When the accountants' client defaulted, the bank sued the accounting firm for negligence.
+The court ruled that an accountant, like any other tortfeasor, is fully liable for all the foreseeable consequences of his or her act.27

-The California Court of Appeals recently ruled on claims of negligence and misrepresentation asserted against an accounting firm which audited financial statements of Westside Mortgage Company.
-The plaintiff, International Mortgage Co., a major real estate developer, in reliance upon the inaccurate statements, entered into a complex master purchase agreement with Westside for the purpose of buying and selling various loans, including government (Federal Housing Authority) loans.
+The California Court of Appeals recently ruled on claims of negligence and misrepresentation asserted against an accounting firm which audited financial statements of Westside Mortgage Company.28 The plaintiff, International Mortgage Co., a major real estate developer, in reliance upon the inaccurate statements, entered into a complex master purchase agreement with Westside for the purpose of buying and selling various loans, including government (Federal Housing Authority) loans.

 Although the accounting firm was unaware of the plaintiff's presence at the time of the audit, it was aware of FHA's net worth requirements for a mortgage company to qualify to do FHA business.
-The Westside Mortgage Company did not in reality meet the minimal (\$100,000) net worth requirements, and when it defaulted on its obligations to the plaintiff, plaintiff successfully sought to recover monetary damages from the accountants.
-The opinion of the California court referred to the changing "role of an independent auditor in today's society . . ." and specifically stated that . . ." the rule of Ultramares is no longer consistent with fundamental principles of California negligence law."
-29 public accountants and their duties was recently expressed by the Supreme Court of the United States in United States v.
-Arthur Young:
+The Westside Mortgage Company did not in reality meet the minimal (100,000) net worth requirements, and when it defaulted on its obligations to the plaintiff, plaintiff successfully sought to recover monetary damages from the accountants.
+The opinion of the California court referred to the changing "role of an independent auditor in today's society" and specifically stated that "the rule of Ultramares is no longer consistent with fundamental principles of California negligence law."29